TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 LIMIT 1
 ```

-All of these are equivalent, although sometimes it can be helpful to use the `WHERE` keyword combined with `STARTS WITH` or `CONTAINS` if you can't remember a specific SAB exactly.
+All of these are equivalent, although sometimes it can be helpful to use the `WHERE` keyword combined with `STARTS WITH` or `CONTAINS` if you can't remember how a specific SAB is spelled.

 For example, if you know you want to use an `ENCODE` SAB in your query but can't remember the exact spelling you can simply return all SABs starting with 'ENCODE':
 ```cypher